6 Tax-Efficient Ways to Transfer Wealth to the Next Generation

 Key insights

-- Your income and estate tax planning decisions impact the amount of wealth you can transfer to heirs.
+• Your income and estate tax planning decisions impact how you can transfer wealth to your heirs.

-- Proactive planning and thoughtful decisions throughout your life can help you achieve your goals, and it’s not too soon to start.
+• Proactive planning and thoughtful decisions throughout your life can help you achieve your wealth transfer goals, and it’s not too soon to start.

 As the saying goes, “you can’t take it with you.”
-So, where do you want your wealth to go when you’re gone?
-There are three places your assets can end up after your death:
+So, if transferring wealth is part of your estate planning goals, consider three places your assets can end up after your death:

 Prepare for potential estate tax changes

-The current federal estate tax exemption amount is $13.61 million per person in 2024.
-This exemption amount is scheduled to “sunset” on December 31, 2025, and revert to an estimated $6.4 million per person.
+The current federal estate tax exemption amount is $13.99 million per person in 2025.
+The enhanced gift tax exemption is scheduled to expire on December 31, 2025, and revert to an estimated $6.4 million per person.
+Be prepared for potential changes in tax laws and consult with professionals to adjust plans accordingly.

 If you find yourself in a taxable estate situation, there are several proactive planning strategies that can help reduce the amount of your wealth going to taxes and direct more funds to your loved ones and charitable organizations.

 The first step in a successful wealth transfer plan is to identify legacy goals.
-If a top priority is retaining wealth during transfer to the next generation, consider these tax-efficient techniques.
+If a top priority is retaining wealth during transfer to the next generation, consider various tax-efficient strategies such as annual gifting, Roth IRA conversions, and irrevocable trusts.

 1. Annual gifting

-The annual gift tax exclusion for 2024 is $18,000 per donee (or $36,000 for spouses splitting gifts).
+The annual gift tax exclusion for 2025 is $19,000 per donee (or $38,000 for spouses splitting gifts ).
 Up to this amount can be gifted to any number of people, per year, without having to pay gift tax.

 2. Direct payments